 NON-EXONERATION OF DEBTS

 Be careful paying liens on specifically bequeathed personal property or specifically devised real property.
-In the absence of specific language in the will directing the payment of these liens from estate assets, the liens become the liability of the beneficiary.
-For example, if the will states: "I give and bequeath my Mustang to my nephew, Johnny...", and the car has a $5,000.00 lien against it at the decedent's death, with no further specific direction to pay the lien in the will, Johnny would be obligated to pay the $5,000.00 lien and not the estate.
-(Section 64.2-531, Code of Virginia ).
-Additional problems can result from this situation.
-Therefore, if assets specifically bequeathed or devised have unpaid liens at the decedent's death, consult with an experienced estate administration attorney before paying the lien or delivering the property to the beneficiary.
+In the absence of specific language in the will directing the payment of these liens from estate assets, the the beneficiary takes the bequest of devise "subject to" the lien or encumbrance, thus requiring the beneficiary to pay the lien or encumbrance if he/she wishes to keep the bequest or devise and not have it lost to repossession or foreclosure for default.
+For example, if the will states: "I give and bequeath my Mustang to my nephew, Johnny...", and the car has a $5,000.00 lien against it at the decedent's death, with no further specific direction to pay the lien in the will, Johnny would take the Mustang subject to the lien and would be obligated to pay the $5,000.00 lien if he wishes to retain possession, however, he has no personal liability on the note.
+The estate has no duty to satisfy the lien or deliver the Mustang free of the debt, however, under current law the estate retains liability on the note if nephew defaults, as the issue of ultimate liability is not addressed by the statute.
+(Section 64.2-531, Code of Virginia).

 If the estate is insolvent, there are statutory provisions which control the order in which debts and claims against the estate must be paid.